 As per GNR 320 of March 2020, a site sensitivity verification in terms of noise was undertaken on Project commencement.
-From the screening tool, it was determined that the noise impacts of the proposed Phefumula Emoyeni One WEF were noted as "very high".
-As such, a full Noise Specialist Assessment (this report) must be submitted in fulfilment of the environmental authorisation process.
-The Site Sensitivity Verification Report for the Project is provided in Appendix A. As required by the Noise Specialist Protocol (GNR 320 of March 2020), the following is included in this assessment:
+The Department of Forestry, Fisheries and the Environment's (DFFE) Screening Tool identified the noise impact of the proposed Kromhof WEF as "very high", as one temporarily or permanently inhabited residence was identified within the site boundary.
+The site sensitivity verification conducted for the Kromhof WEF identified various other receptors within and adjacent to the site boundary, with the site sensitivity reassessed to be "medium".
+As such, a full Noise Specialist Assessment (this report) has been compiled in fulfilment of the environmental authorisation process.
+The full Site Sensitivity Verification Report for the Project is provided in Appendix A. As required by the Noise Specialist Protocol (GNR 320 of March 2020), the following is included in this assessment:

 Sensitivity Ranking Items Applicable section of this report VERY HIGH SENSITIVITY 2.
 Noise Specialist Assessment RATING - Likelihood of a negative noise impact at the receptor.
 2.1.
 The assessment must be undertaken by a noise specialist on the site being submitted as the preferred site.
 Section 1.3 2.2.
 The assessment must be undertaken based on a site inspection as well as applying the noise standards and methodologies stipulated in SANS 10103:2008 and SANS 10328:2008 (or latest versions) for residential and non-residential areas as defined in these standards.
 Site visit not required as followed IFC Guidance for WEFs.
 Section 4 2.3.
 A baseline description must be provided of the potential receptors and existing ambient noise levels.
 The receptors could include places of residence or tranquillity that have amenity value associated with low noise levels.
-As a minimum, this description must include the following: Section 2.3 and 2.6 2.3.1. current ambient sound levels recorded at relevant locations (e.g. receptors and proposed new noise sources) over a minimum of two nights and that provide a representative measurement of the ambient noise climate, with each sample being a minimum of ten minutes and taken at two different times of the night (such as early evening and late at night) on each night, in order to record typical ambient sound levels at these different times of night; Baseline monitoring not required as followed IFC Guidance for WEFs.
+As a minimum, this description must include the following: Section 2.3 and 2.6 2.3.1. current ambient sound levels recorded at relevant locations (e.g. receptors and proposed new noise sources) over a minimum of two nights and that provide a representative measurement of the ambient noise climate, with each sample being a minimum of ten minutes and taken at two different times of the night (such as early evening and late at night) on each night, in order to record typical ambient sound levels at these different times of night; Baseline monitoring not required as the assessment followed the IFC Guidance for WEFs.
+Such guidance does not require monitoring for screening-level assessments.
 2.3.2. records of the approximate wind speed at the time of the measurement; N/A 2.3.3. mapped distance of the receiver from the proposed development that is the noise source; and Section 2.3 2.3.4. discussion on temporal aspects of baseline ambient conditions.
 N/A 2.4.
 Assessment of impacts done in accordance with SANS 10103:2008 and SANS 10328:2008 (or latest versions) must include the following aspects which must be considered as a minimum in the predicted impact of the proposed development: Impacts assessed in accordance with the IFC Guidance for WEFs and the ETSU report - these are specifically for WEFs, for which South African standards are not.
 2.4.1. characterisation and determination of noise emissions from the noise source, where characterization could include types of noise, frequency, content, vibration and temporal aspects; Section 2.4.2 2.4.2. projected total noise levels and changes in noise levels as a result of the construction, commissioning and operation of the proposed development for the nearest receptors using industry accepted models and forecasts; and Section 7 2.4.3. desired noise levels for the area.
 Section 7